 Greg Canty is a partner of Fuzion

-Fuzion are a Marketing & PR firm with offices in Dublin and Cork
+Fuzion are a Marketing, PR and Graphic Design agency in Ireland with offices in Cork and Dublin